Table of Contents

 Blockchain can bring transparency to agricultural financial transactions, credit history, and financial agreements for smallholders who want to invest in farming.
 Shared access and irreversible agreements will allow smaller farmers to pay for raw materials and machinery partially or after delivery and guarantee fair market pricing.

-Similar to digital healthcare, a clear long-term vision for digital agriculture has also become crucial, as farming players will face an increasingly challenging environment in the coming future due to increasing food demand and fewer resources.
-Distressful situations such as the on-going pandemic have also highlighted the need for a more efficient and resilient supply chain and why it has become more critical than ever before.
-Digital technologies, however, offer a powerful set of new tools that will enable stakeholders to build the new-age supply chain which can tackle all the current challenges and open a new value for those seeking to innovate beyond just needs.
+Similar to digital healthcare, a clear long-term vision for digital agriculture has also become crucial, as farming players will face an increasingly challenging environment due to increasing food demand and fewer resources.
+Distressful situations such as the ongoing pandemic have also highlighted the need for a more efficient and resilient supply chain and why it has become more critical.
+Digital technologies, however, offer a robust set of new tools that will enable stakeholders to build the new-age supply chain, which can tackle all the current challenges and open a new value for those seeking to innovate beyond just needs.